 Steele earned a bachelor’s degree in criminal justice from The George Washington University in 1989, a juris doctor degree from Penn State’s Dickinson School of Law in 1992, and a master of laws degree in trial advocacy from Temple University’s School of Law.

-Professionally, Steele serves as Montgomery County’s (Pa.) first assistant district attorney.
-He supervises a staff of 146 attorneys, detectives and administrative staff.
-Steele maintains a caseload of serious cases that he prosecutes personally, including homicide cases.
-In supervising the district attorney’s detective bureau, he oversees all county homicide investigations and consensual and non-consensual wiretap investigations.
-In Steele’s more than 23-year career as a prosecutor, he also has served as a deputy district attorney in Dauphin County, a special deputy attorney general and a special assistant district attorney in Adams County.
+Professionally, Steele serves as Montgomery County’s (Pa.) district attorney.
+He leads an office of more than 40 prosecutors and a detective bureau of approximately 65 detectives who together investigate and prosecute about 9,000 criminal cases annually.
+Prior to being named district attorney in January 2016, Steele served for eight years as Montgomery County's first assistant district attorney, where as supervisor of the legal staff, he oversaw all operations in the district attorney's office including personnel, policy matters, special assignments and case assignments.
+He also worked closely with the Montgomery County Detective Bureau as well as the Pennsylvania State Police and local law enforcement officers, oversaw all county homicide investigations and non-consensual wiretaps, and maintained a caseload that he prosecuted personally.
+In his career as a prosecutor, Steele also has served as a deputy district attorney in Dauphin County, a special deputy attorney general and a special assistant district attorney in Adams County.
 Steele has successfully prosecuted first-degree murder cases in Dauphin, Adams and Montgomery counties.
 He received the Outstanding Trial Advocacy Award for his work in prosecuting the murderer of Wildlife Conservation Officer David Grove.

 During the past 10 years, Steele has taught at Cabrini College and was recently honored with the Faculty Teaching Excellence Award.
 He is also on faculty at the Pennsylvania District Attorney’s Institute and received its Distinguished Faculty Award.